 The Wahls Protocol

-The Wahls Protocol an integrative approach to healing chronic auto-immune conditions by a doctor, researcher, and sufferer of progressive multiple sclerosis.
+The Wahls Protocol an integrative approach to healing chronic auto-immune conditions by a doctor, researcher, and person with progressive multiple sclerosis.

 Like many physicians, Dr. Terry Wahls focused on treating her patients’ ailments with drugs or surgical procedures—until she was diagnosed with multiple sclerosis in 2000.
 Within three years, her back and stomach muscles had weakened to the point where she needed a tilt-recline wheelchair.
 Conventional medical treatments were failing her, and she feared that she would be bedridden for the rest of her life.